Manali Himachal Pradesh, India Travel Guide

 Directly contribute to children's education.

 Avoid activities exploiting animals.
 Do not encourage begging; support reputable local charities instead.
-Be aware of potential scams related to drugs or overcharging for services.
+Watch out for possible scams related to drugs or overcharging for amenities.

-Your spending directly influences the local community.
+Your spending directly impacts the local community.
 Choose services and products that genuinely benefit residents.